An exposure to wider issues of land tenure, land administration, land registration and cadastral surveying in the national and international arena.

 - Case studies from other countries

 - The paper is offered in the second semester of alternate years, with the next course being offered in 2019.
 Teaching is by way of lectures, tutorials on topical land tenure issues and through students sharing their own findings on countries with land tenure and cadastral systems dissimilar to that of New Zealand.
 Students complete an in-depth study on these countries and, towards the end of the semester, present these country projects to the rest of the class.
 There are two tests in the semester to ensure that learning is spread evenly throughout the semester, plus mini-tests on tutorial readings prior to the tutorials.

-Skeleton lecture notes are available either on Blackboard or for a small charge in the form of a course book.
+Skeleton lecture notes are available in the form of a course book costing approximately $12.